-Designed for social service professionals, the following programs contain ONLY the immigration criteria.
-Immigrants must meet all other eligibility criteria of the benefit program.
-For a definition and a listing of "qualified non-citizen" as defined by the federal government click here.
+Immigrants must meet all other eligibility criteria of the benefit program for which they are applying to qualify for the benefit.

-Also see our Q&A on Public Charge https://bplc.cssny.org/benefit_tools/11.
+- For a listing of "qualified non-citizen" as defined by the federal government click here. - Also see our Q&A on Public Charge https://bplc.cssny.org/benefit_tools/11.